 If you have additional questions about the items on your credit report, you may want to get in touch with TransUnion directly.
 You can find their contact information here.

 You should also know...

 - There’s no single “true” credit score, as your score can vary based on the credit bureau, and credit scoring model used.
 Here’s more about comparing FICO and other scores.

-- It’s possible to review a free copy of your credit report from each of the 3 bureaus once per year, which is a smart way to check if an error appears across all your credit reports.
+- It’s possible to review a free copy of your credit report from each of the three bureaus once per year, which is a smart way to check if an errors appear across all your credit reports.